Threats to the Site (2001)

-History - List in Danger
+List in Danger

-* Based on the frequency at which the World Heritage Committee has deliberated over this property over the past 15 years.
+Reporting trend based on the frequency at which the World Heritage Committee has deliberated over this property over the past 15 years.
 0 = minimum reports, 100 = maximum reports.

 For more information consult the The State of Conservation of the World Heritage Forest Network